Decadent mocha cupcakes with espresso buttercream frosting are a special morning treat, office party offering or after dinner indulgence.

 The espresso bits in the frosting add a bit of coffee kick on the backend.

-I’ve never baked anything with espresso powder before and I was pleasantly surprised at how easy it was and how much it enhances flavor.
+I’ve never baked anything with espresso powder before.
+I was pleasantly surprised at how easy it was and how much it enhances flavor.

-I read up on baking with espresso powder before I started on these cupcakes, the common thread that I kept running into is that it makes chocolate taste richer.
-I can definitely attest to that, the cupcake by itself boasts a rich, deep chocolate flavor with a hint of coffee.
+Baking with espresso powder makes chocolate taste richer.
+The cupcake boasts a rich, deep chocolate flavor with a hint of coffee.

 Mocha Cupcakes with Espresso Buttercream Frosting Recipe: